ephraimpei/weather-forecast/readme.md

 ### App features

-* Automatically gets local weather data upon loading
+* Gets the current location weather with a one click button
 * Google Place API's autocomplete feature allows you to search for any city in the world
 * Queries and processes OpenWeatherMap API's data into a five day forecast
 * Mobile, tablet, and desktop responsive courtesy of Bootstrap features